Online & Mobile Privacy Notice

 - To perform data analytics;

-- To comply with legal obligations, including those intended to prevent money laundering;
+- To comply with legal and regulatory obligations, including those intended to prevent money laundering;

 - To effect risk control;